ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ## [1.18] Custom Hut Filenames

-Here is a full list, up-to-date as of 20 January 2021, of the building names.
+Here is a full list, up-to-date as of 14 October 2022, of the building names.
 Please note that *capitalization matters*.

 | Level 1        | Level 2        | Level 3        | Level 4        | Level 5        |
 | :------------- | :------------- | :------------- | :------------- | :------------- |